5 Tips for Maintaining Your Building’s Sprinklers

 2. Check the Non-Electric Sprinkler Control Valves

-The sprinklers’ valves must be open and working for water to come out of them during a fire.
+The sprinklers’ valves must be open and working for water to come from them during a fire.
 If a fire breaks out and the control valves are not open, water will not come out, putting everyone in the building in danger.

 It is vital to check your sprinkler system’s non-electric control valves at least once a week to make sure they are open.

-If your fire suppression system has electronic control valves, be sure to test them during the annual sprinkler system inspection.
+Test your fire suppression system with electronic control valves during the annual sprinkler system inspection.

 3. Check Water Pressure

-Every sprinkler system requires a certain amount of water pressure, which is why it is a good idea to hire a professional fire service company to check the system’s water pressure every three to four months.
+Every sprinkler system requires a certain amount of water pressure, so it is a good idea to hire a professional fire service company to check the system’s water pressure every three to four months.

 4. Ensure There Are No High Objects Near Your System

 Avoid installing a sprinkler system in an area where objects could obstruct the water’s path.
-Remove any high objects that are near the sprinklers to ensure that they distribute water evenly.
+Remove any high objects near the sprinklers to ensure they distribute water evenly.